Daniel-Davies/SLOHacks2019/README.md

 It would also be beneficial to rewrite the server code in node.js or another more robust/ high performance server code framework, before deploying to the cloud and letting the application go live.

 #### iOS future work

+Most of our time during the hackathon was dedicated towards creating models, mapping out the flow of the app, learning about CollectionViews, and getting the API requests to work with the server.
+Since everything is, for the most part, already well built out behind the scenes, any future iOS work would focus on improving the UI and adding animations.

+We would also like to add the ability to donate to charities directly through our app, however that was a little bit outside of the scope of this hackathon.